eclipse/packages/homepage/repository.md

 ## How chart publishing works

-All chart changes will be verified by a [Github action](https://github.com/eclipse/packages/actions), this is done on every pull request.
+All chart changes will be verified by a [GitHub action](https://github.com/eclipse/packages/actions), this is done on every pull request.

 Once a pull request is merged, the updated chart will be deployed by a [Jenkins job](https://ci.eclipse.org/packages/job/Website/job/master/).
 This job takes care of publishing the resources and generating an updated `index.yaml`.